PopleZoo/BetterItemScan/README.md

 - Added config option 'FontSize'
 - Added colour config options 'ItemTextColorHex' & 'ItemTextCalculatorColorHex'
 - UI adjusted so multiple items are shown as 'amount' x 'scrap' - 'price'
 - Adjusted calculator to account for the UI changes.
-For example if only 2 out 3 items meet the quota for quota calculation, 2 will be shown as meeting the quota and the remaining 1 will be shown as not.
+For example if only 2 out 3 items meet the quota for quota calculation, 2 will be shown as meeting the quota and the remaining 1 will be shown as not
+- Added config option 'logAllScannedItems' that allows you to output the log of your scanned items into the output log

 Small bug fixes
 - no longer being able to peak through walls